LedgerHQ/ledger-live/.changeset/eleven-rats-warn.md

 "live-mobile": patch
 ---

-Rename some of the Stax tracking event to not include the product name in their eventName
+Rename some of the Stax tracking events to not include the product name in their eventName